HorizenOfficial/evm-documentation/docs/build.md

 **Environment** - Click the drop-down menu to select the **Injected Provider** option.
 This option allows Remix to use your wallet (e.g. Metamask).
 Your wallet must be active and running.
 The Environment option details information about your wallet, such as the ChainID.

-**Note:** Make sure that **Dune Testnet** is selected as the current environment in your wallet.
-See [Get Started](https://eon.horizen.io/docs/) chapter for details on configuring Dune Testnet to your wallet.
+**Note:** Make sure that **Yuma Testnet** is selected as the current environment in your wallet.
+See [Get Started](https://eon.horizen.io/docs/) chapter for details on configuring Yuma Testnet to your wallet.

 By default, the **Remix VM** (previously called JavaScript VM) is used to connect to a sandbox blockchain in the web browser.
 The London version refers to the London fork of Ethereum.